-What is the Security Code?
+What is the PIN Code?

-When you create the Security Code, note that it cannot be a simple sequence like 123456, as that would not be secure enough; make sure to create a more complex six-digit code.
+When you create the PIN Code, note that it cannot be a simple sequence like 123456, as that would not be secure enough; make sure to create a more complex six-digit code.
 If the code you create during the DCE App enrollment is considered not secure enough, then the DCE App will prompt you to create a new, safer code.

-Once you have successfully created your DCE App Security Code, it will be required to provide it each time you log in to the DCE App, together with the email address you provided during the DCE App enrollment.
+Once you have successfully created your DCE App PIN Code, it will be required to provide it each time you log in to the DCE App, together with the email address you provided during the DCE App enrollment.
 The Security Code and the email address will serve as your DCE App login credentials.

 They will also be required should you change mobile device and want to install and access your DCE App on the new mobile device.
 Please make sure to note and store your DCE App user credential in a safe place so that you can access the DCE App easily at any time.

-Note that this Security Code is different from the Invitation Code you received and used at the beginning of the DCE App enrolment process: while the Invitation Code is DCE App generated and used only once to grant you access to DCE App enrolment, the Security Code is created by you during your app enrolment and serves as part of your DCE App login credentials which you will have to enter each time you log in to the DCE App.
+Note that this PIN Code is different from the Invitation Code you received and used at the beginning of the DCE App enrolment process: while the Invitation Code is DCE App generated and used only once to grant you access to DCE App enrolment, the PIN Code is created by you during your app enrolment and serves as part of your DCE App login credentials which you will have to enter each time you log in to the DCE App.

 Please keep in mind that you might receive the reset email into your spam/junk inbox.